 These courses are taught at Leeward CC as part of the AS in ICS.
 This certificate will use the same admission, advising, and counseling resources as the ICS program.

-- Earned a minimum grade of C in each of the following: - ICS211 Introduction to Computer Science II (3) - ICS241 Discrete Mathematics for Computer Science II (3)
+- ICS211 Introduction to Computer Science II (3) - ICS241 Discrete Mathematics for Computer Science II (3)